openstack/magnum/doc/source/user/k8s-keystone-authN-authZ.rst

 provides a good approach for Kubernetes to query an outside REST service when determining user privileges.
 In other words, we can use a Webhook to integrate other IAM service into Kubernetes.
-In our case, under the OpenStack context, we're introducing the intergration with Keystone auth for Kubernetes.
+In our case, under the OpenStack context, we're introducing the integration with Keystone auth for Kubernetes.

 Since Rocky release, we introduced a new label named `keystone_auth_enabled`, by default it's True, which means user can get this very nice feature out of